This article may contain affiliate links, please read my affiliate disclosure for more information.

 I paint the snow in the mountain with titanium white and burnt umber.
 The burnt umber helps the snow to recede in the painting.

-Next I work on the greens in the grass and I’m sure you are wondering, how do you get green to recede in a painting, well the answer lies in desaturating colours.
+Next, I work on the greens in the grass and I’m sure you are wondering, how do you get green to recede in a painting, well the answer lies in desaturating colours.
 The more desaturated the colour the more it will recede in the painting.

-I mix the colours of the distant fields with yellow oxide, ultramarine blue and titanium white as a base, then I add varying amounts cobalt teal, quinacridone magenta and burnt sienna to vary the texture.
+I mix the colours of the distant fields with yellow oxide, ultramarine blue and titanium white as a base, and then I add varying amounts of cobalt teal, quinacridone magenta and burnt sienna to vary the texture.
 If the green is too saturated I can reduce the chroma by adding a colour containing its opposite on the colour wheel, red, which could include burnt sienna or quinacridone magenta.

 I mix the grass in the foreground by starting with cadmium yellow deep, ultramarine blue and titanium white.
-I then add a little burnt sienna, yellow oxide and I kick up the saturation with phthalo green.
+I then add a little burnt sienna, and yellow oxide and I kick up the saturation with phthalo green.
 Be careful when using phthalo green as it’s a very strong colour and can quickly overpower your mixture.
 I add a little cobalt teal in places to vary the texture and colour of the grass.